The Gospel of Jesus’ Wife

 A Simple Response You Can Use

+So what can you say when someone asks you, “Did Jesus have a Wife?” after hearing something about this fragment?
 Let me share a simple response to The Gospel of Jesus’ Wife.
 You don’t have to be a historian or a scholar to say this.
 It’s easy to remember and something you can use today.
 Tell your skeptical friend that when it comes to this little fragment, we’ve only got two real options here:

 - Option 1: It’s a fake fragment that tells us nothing about the historical Jesus.
+[See 2014 updates below]

 - Option 2: It’s a real fragment that tells us nothing about the historical Jesus.